kaycix/minimal-mistakes/docs/_pages/formulation.md

 much too hard, akin to sand particles and so would form nothing more than a pile of dry dust.
 To solve this problem, a small amount of an oil-like substance is added to the formula which, over a period of time during the manufacturing process, slowly migrates into and is thoroughly absorbed by each particle of latex.
-Each latex particle has now been made quite soft, soft enough so that when the water evaporates from the film the squishy, gooey particles can merge and coalesce with each other to miraculously form an interwoven, tightly bound, shiny, still somewhat soft, but nevertheless water-impermeable, tack-free film.
+Each latex particle has now been made soft enough so that when the water evaporates from the film the softened particles can merge and coalesce with each other to form an interwoven, tightly bound, still somewhat soft, but nevertheless water-impermeable, tack-free film.
 And until this oil-like substance evaporates or is washed away, the film cannot achieve the ultimate hardness the original hard particles are capable of forming.
 As the oil-like substance gradually disappears, though, over a period of several hours under normal drying conditions, the film becomes